Eviction GuidesEngland3 January 202613 min read

 What if the tenant pays off some arrears after I serve the notice?

-If they pay down to below 2 months at any point before the hearing, you cannot use Ground 8.
+If they pay down below the Ground 8 threshold at any point before the hearing, you cannot use Ground 8.
 However, you can still pursue Grounds 10 and 11 if included in your notice.
 The history of arrears will be considered for reasonableness.

 Can I claim the rent arrears as well as possession?